csci312a-s19/project-skeleton/client/README.md

 ### Linting

 You can run the linter with `npm run lint` or `npx eslint .`.
+Include the `--fix` option to `eslint` to automatically fix many formatting errors, e.g. `npm run lint -- --fix`, although note that the "fix" option can introduce errors so we recommended committing beforehand.

-A custom ESLint configuration is provided as described in the top-level README.
-We the Prettier ESlint configuration to prevent conflicts with that tool.
+For reference a custom ESLint configuration is provided as described in the top-level README.
+We installed the Prettier ESlint configuration to prevent conflicts with that tool via

 ```
 npm install --save-dev eslint-config-prettier
 ```

-The `.eslintrc.json` configuration is:
+and updated the `.eslintrc.json` configuration to be:

 ```
 {